thearyanahmed/mcp-digitalocean/README.md

   --header "Authorization: Bearer YOUR_DIGITALOCEAN_API_TOKEN"
 ```

-See the [Supported Services](#supported-services) section for the complete list of available endpoints.
+See the [Available Services](#available-services) section for the complete list of available endpoints.

 #### Local Installation